ankane/ahoy_guide/README.md

 A visit belongs to a visitor.
 Users can have visits through authentication events.

+A visit provides:

+- a way to attach events that happened before sign in
+- how someone arrived at the website or app
+- a rough idea of location for local services
+- information about the technology (browser, screen size, OS version), which you can use this to tailor your product to users

 ### Event

 Events are actions a person performs.

-Events have a visit (from which you can get the visitor) and a user.
+Events have a visit (from which you can get the visitor) possibly a user.

 ### User

+Users are authenticated visitors

 Users have properties